 Part of the Directive 2014/94/EU Requirement Alterna ransport / tive Fuel in the NIR) Yes / No ANNEX I: 1.
 Legal measures Information on legal measures, which may consist of legislative, regulatory or administrative measures to support the build-up of alternative fuels infrastructure, such as building permits, parking lot permits, certification of the environmental performance of businesses and fuel stations concessions.
-1 ctricity, CNG, rogen Y ANNEX I: 2.
-Policy measures supporting the implementation of the national policy framework Information on those measures shall include the following elements: • direct incentives for the purchase of means of transport using alternative fuels or for building the infrastructure, • availability of tax incentives to promote means of transport using alternative fuels and the relevant infrastructure, • use of public procurement in support of alternative fuels, including joint procurement, • de mand-side non-financial incentives, for example preferential access to restricted areas, parking policy and dedicated lanes, • technical and administrative procedures and legislation with regard to the authorisation of alternative fuels supply, in order to facilitate the authorisation process. tricity, CNG, ogen consideration of the need for renewable jet fuel refuelling points in airports within the TEN-T Core Network N ANNEX I: 3.
+Road / electricity, CNG, hydrogen Y ANNEX I: 2.
+Policy measures supporting the implementation of the national policy framework alternative fuels and the relevant infrastructure, upporting the upport Y consideration of the need for renewable jet fuel refuelling points in airports within the TEN-T Core Network N ANNEX I: 3.
 Deployment and manufacturing support Annual public budget allocated for alternative fuels infrastructure deployment, broken down by alternative fuel and by transport mode (road, rail, water and air).
-Road / electricity, CNG Road / electricity (for Y Annual public budget allocated to support manufacturing plants for alternative fuels technologies, broken down by alternative fuel and by transport mode. ctricity (for ers only) Y Consideration of any particular needs during the initial phase of the deployment of alternative fuels infrastructures.
+Road / electricity, CNG Y Annual public budget allocated to support manufacturing plants for alternative fuels technologies, broken down by alternative fuel and by transport mode.
+Road / ele scoote Y Consideration of any particular needs during the initial phase of the deployment of alternative fuels infrastructures.
 N ANNEX I: 4.
-Research, technological development and demonstration Annual public budget allocated to support alternative fuels RTD&D, broken down by fuel and by transport mode.
-1 nbination / NF (in general) Y ANNEX I: 5.
-Targets and objectives • Estimation of the number of alternative fuel vehicles expected by 2020, 2025 and 2030 borne (inland) y, CNG, LNG Y • Level of achievement of the national objectives for the deployment of alternative fuels in the different transport modes (road, rail, water and air) / electricity borne (inland) y, CNG, LNG, ethanol Y • Level of achievement of the national targets, year by year, for the deployment of alternative fuels infrastructure in the different transport modes Road, waterl air / electrici L Y Information on the methodology applied to take account of the charging efficiency of high power recharging points All Electricity N ANNEX I:6 Alternative fuels infrastructure developments Changes in supply (additional infrastructure capacity) and demand (capacity actually used) N biofuels for road, LNG for waterborne inland transport).
-All the other combinations are either absent or not applicable.
+Research, technological development and demonstration Annual public budget allocated to support alternative fuels RTD&D, broken down by fuel and by transport mode. mbination / AF (in general) Y ANNEX I: 5.
+Targets and objectives • Estimation of the number of alternative fuel vehicles expected by 2020, 2025 and 2030 borne (inland) y, CNG, LNG Y • Level of achievement of the national objectives for the deployment of alternative fuels in the different transport modes (road, rail, water and air) / electricity borne (inland) y, CNG, LNG, ethanol Y Level of achievement of the national targets, year by year, for the deployment of alternative fuels infrastructure in the different transport modes Road, water air / electric L Y Information on the methodology applied to take account of the charging efficiency of high power recharging points All Electricity N ANNEX I:6 Alternative fuels infrastructure developments Changes in supply (additional infrastructure capacity) and demand (capacity actually used) N